 If that sounds too expensive, then we recommend you buy a couple of motion sensor, night vision CCTV cameras from the many online, and High Street outlets selling the latest cameras.
 These can cost as little as £25 and, once fitted in the right position, can watch what is happening outside your property, and often ping an alert to your smartphone as the camera begins recording.

 You may want to invest in a better grade of durable outdoor camera, plus a monthly subscription so that the many hours of footage can be backed up in the Cloud, in case you need to review an incident from the last week or so.
-There is also a visual deterrent effect when you mount outdoor camera on the walls of your house, so it is worth thinking about if you have regular visitors hopping over the fence, or are away four or five times a year on holiday.
+Having a CCTV system is great but if you cannot store the data and access it say a week or so after the event, then you won’t have evidence to show the Police.

 Read some useful further info on top rated CCTV like the Nest, Swann or Foscam products metioned here.
 Insurance Edge has no commercial relationship with any of these products by the way.